samuelcaldas/pastebin-bash/README.md

 ## Project Status

-pastebin-bash is functional and complete.
-Currently, there are no plans for further updates or maintenance, but contributions are welcome.
+pastebin-bash is maintained and actively developed.
+The latest update includes enhanced functionality, better error handling, and improved security with HTTPS support.
+Contributions and feature requests are welcome.